-For the Plan to be successful the auneed to ensure: The right balance between a development towards urban areas Flexibility is built into the Plan for change The Plan is deliverable by id allocated sites which are free constraints and put forward landowners as available in the term for development. ocusing and rural an to allow lentifying e from by Spatial development focus - The UI Inspector advised that a strategic re- settlement hierarchy is undertaken v into account connectivity to each oth of example, Sychdyn should be plac- up in the hierarchy of settlements w deliver some new growth.
-Sychdyn social and spatial connections with settlement of Mold, meaning that wh recognised as a satellite community Sychdyn's acceptability to deliver su new development is more apparent. of a strategic review in this way will there are more settlements within th of the hierarchy where growth shoul focused.
-This should help deliver gr will be more in tune with market der housing whilst also ensuring that foo remains on delivering development sustainable parts of the County. view of the which takes her.
-By way red higher hich should has strong he larger to Mold, stainable to the result be that e top tier d be pwth as it hand for us
+For the Plan to be successful the authority need to ensure:

+- The right balance between focusing development towards urban and rural areas - Flexibility is built into the Plan to allow for change - The Plan is deliverable by identifying allocated sites which are free from constraints and put forward by landowners as available in the short term for development.

+Spatial development focus - The UDP Inspector advised that a strategic review of the settlement hierarchy is undertaken which takes into account connectivity to each other.
+By way of example, Sychdyn should be placed higher up in the hierarchy of settlements which should deliver some new growth.
+Sychdyn has strong social and spatial connections with the larger settlement of Mold, meaning that when recognised as a satellite community to Mold.
+Sychdyn's acceptability to deliver sustainable new development is more apparent.
+The result of a strategic review in this way will be that there are more settlements within the top tier of the hierarchy where growth should be focused.
+This should help deliver growth as it will be more in tune with market demand for housing whilst also ensuring that focus remains on delivering development in the most sustainable parts of the County.